 If you’re a history buff, you’ll also find several noteworthy places nearby.
 Check out the Dummet Plantation Ruins and Bulow Plantation Ruins Historic State Park for a taste of the Old South.

-Best places to stay in Daytona Beach for sightseeing
+Recommended places to stay in Daytona Beach for sightseeing

 For most travelers, the best places to stay in Daytona Beach fall within the Seabreeze Historic District and Daytona Beach Shores.
-If you’re visiting for the Daytona 500, you’ll also find a cluster of superb hotels around the speedway.
+If you’re visiting during the Daytona 500, you’ll also find a cluster of superb hotels around the speedway.

 Located on South Atlantic Avenue, this delightful hotel offers superb value for your stay.
 Enjoy gorgeous views over the Atlantic Ocean from your private balcony or the gorgeous pool area.
 The hotel serves a daily complimentary breakfast.

 Revel in oceanfront pleasures at this popular beachfront resort.
 Amenities include an outdoor pool, hot tub, and fitness center.
-Enjoy a hearty breakfast, lunch, and dinner to dramatic sea views at the on-site restaurant, Ocean Terrace.
+Enjoy a hearty breakfast, lunch, and dinner to dramatic sea views at the on-site restaurant Ocean Terrace.

 Classic rock fan or not, you’ll love staying at this popular rock-themed 4-star hotel.
 Luxuriate in craft cocktails and live entertainment at the Wave Terrace or soak in the oceanfront pool.
 To fully embrace your relaxation, settle in for a soothing treatment at the on-site Rock Spa & Salon.